Salts of the World

 Part 5 of 8

-The salt produced by this method is a pale pinkish white in color, and it retains a smoky flavor from the firing processes with a hint of sweet taste from the coconut husks.
-As you can imagine, it contains a great amount of nutrients from the concentrated sea minerals, the ash from the firing process, and the clay deposits from the pots it is boiled in.
+The salt produced by this method is a pale pinkish-white in color, and it retains a smoky flavor from the firing processes with a hint of sweet taste from the coconut husks.
+As you can imagine, it contains a great number of nutrients from the concentrated sea minerals, the ash from the firing process, and the clay deposits from the pots it is boiled in.
 Native people use this salt primarily as curing and/or finishing salt for fish, but it is also used as a (rather expensive) kitchen salt.
 Can you imagine the flavor this salt would impart on a juicy slice of tomato?